Jing-Han07/bakery_website/README.md

 # Bakery Website
-A simple website designed to receive and keep track of orders made on the site itself, built with HTML, CSS, and JavaScript.
+A simple website designed to receive and keep track of orders made on the site itself, built with HTML, CSS, Javascript, PHP and MySQL.

 ## Features
 - Input and save payment information